ptomulik/testmd/README.md

 #### Adding new utility (provider)

-The new utility may be defined with `Puppet::Util.newrepoutil` method.
+The new utility may be defined by using `Puppet::Util.newrepoutil` method.

   - `Puppet::Util.newrepoutil(name, options = {}, &block)`

+If you're extendind `repoutil` module, the source code of the new provider (say `foo`) should go to file `lib/puppet/util/repoutil/foo.rb`.

 When defining new utility, one should define following methods in the `block`: